mischnic/screenshot-tester/README.md

 - `title`: The title of the window to be captured.
 - `delay`: As above, but only for this call.
 - `raw`: As above, but only for this call.
+- `delta`: How insensitive the color comparison is.

 ### `test.generateHTML()`